-Arguably, the most substantial efforts to promote judicial sector reform in recent decades began during the administration of Vicente Fox (2000-2006), the first president originating from the National Action Party (Partido Acción Nacional, PAN), a socially conservative, pro-business party founded in 1939.
-In April 2004, the Fox administration proposed a series of constitutional and legislative changes to modernize Mexico's criminal justice system.
-The 2004 proposal pressed for a comprehensive reform of including, among other major changes, a shift to modify Mexico's unique variation of the inquisitorial system by further incorporating elements of the adversarial model.
-Although the Fox administration was able to pass significant reforms to the juvenile justice system in 2003, the 2004 justice reform package met significant resistance and ultimately stalled in the legislature.
-Despite failing to win congressional approval, the Fox administration's proposal triggered a national debate on the merits of a major judicial reform, and also signaled federal approval to Mexican states working to implement similar reforms at the sub-national level.
-The states of Nuevo León, Chihuahua, and Oaxaca were among the earliest adopters of new adversarial procedures and other innovations.
+31 Recent decisions (such as the court's June 2007 verdict on the Televisa Law) signal a growing sense of autonomy on the part of the Mexican Supreme Court, which may constitute the beginning of a new era of judicial independence and activism in Mexico.
+Ultimately, though, the political factors that motivated the 1994 reform are the subject of some scholarly debate, with some scholars describing the reforms as an "insurance policy" for the PRI in anticipation of its electoral decline.
+See: Beer (2006), Begné Guerra (1995), Domingo (2000), Inclán Oseguera (2004), Finkel (2008), Inclán Oseguera (2009).
+32 For a more complete discussion of the 2004 judicial reform package proposed by the Fox administration, see for a comprehensive reform of including, among other major changes, a shift from Mexico's unique variation of the inquisitorial system toward a more adversarial model.
+Although the Fox administration was able to pass significant reforms to the juvenile justice system in 2003, the 2004 justice reform package met significant resistance and ultimately stalled in the legislature.33 Despite failing to win congressional approval, the Fox administration's proposal triggered a national debate on the merits of a major judicial reform, and also signaled federal approval to Mexican states working to implement similar reforms at the sub-national level.34 The states of Nuevo León, Chihuahua, and Oaxaca were among the earliest adopters of new adversarial procedures and other innovations.35